Shawnzoom/cleaningdataproject/README.md

 # cleaningdataproject
-Coursera getting and cleaning data
+Coursera Course Getting and Cleaning Data

----
-title: "run_analysis"
+- title:"run_analysis"
-author: "Shawnzoom"
+- author: "Shawnzoom"
-date: "October 17, 2015"
+- date: "October, 2015"

-output: html_document
----
+The document outlines work performed by Shawnzoom for the Coursera course Getting and Cleaning Data to produce a tidy dataset with an R script called run_analysis.R.
+Where practical, this document includes snippets of the output from R Console to help the readed better track the development of the script.

-The purpose of this task is to create one R script called run_analysis.R that does the following tasks:
+The purpose of this work is to create one R script called run_analysis.R that does the following tasks:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.